JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 .. code-block:: console

    module purge
-   No need to load modules, spack-stack-1.8.0 have no dependences

 .. note::
    On Hera, a dedicated node exists for ``ecflow`` server jobs (``hecflow01``).
 Users starting ``ecflow_server`` on the regular login nodes will see their servers being killed every few minutes, and may be barred from accessing the system.